mindstudio-ai/mindstudio-node/README.md

 2. **Type Safety**
    - Use the type-safe pattern when possible
+   - Keep your types up to date by running `sync` after API changes
+   - Generated types are available in `dist/src/generated`
-   - Commit `.mindstudio.json` to version control
+   - Commit `.mindstudio.json` to version control for consistent types across your team
-   - Run `sync` after pulling changes

 3. **Error Handling**
-   - Always check `success` before using `result`
+   - Use try-catch blocks to handle errors
+   - Check for `MindStudioError` instances for detailed error information
-   - Implement proper error handling
+   - Implement proper error logging and monitoring
    - Use TypeScript for better type safety

 ---